 Why Do VPNs Get Blocked?

 From copyright to censorship, there are many reasons why websites block VPNs.
 Things can worsen in countries with strict digital surveillance where VPN blocking is even more intense.
-There are several reasons for an online service to prevent VPN connections, and some make real sense while others are unfounded.
+There are several reasons for an online service to prevent VPN connections; some make real sense, while others are unfounded.

-Worse, these types of countries also often regulate the use of VPNs, blocking vendor sites and app stores so you can’t download these services.
+Worse, these countries also often regulate the use of VPNs, blocking vendor sites and app stores so you can't download these services.

 The most obvious and famous example of strict government censorship is China.
 The Great Firewall of China restricts all kinds of sites, including Google, social media apps, YouTube, and even news websites.

 Unsurprisingly, China even blocks most VPNs, narrowing down the available pathways out of its sponsorship control and raising questions about backdoors open in the allowed VPN services.

 Several other countries have various digital restrictions, including Turkey, the UAE, and Iran.
 Many social media and streaming sites are banned in these countries, as is the use of VPNs.